Learn / Blog / Article

 Most companies are surprised to discover that the vast majority of their users have never actually used their product.
 Not even once.

 I am Will Egan, CMO at Ausmed, and designing high-converting customer experiences is my daily job.
-In my experience, low product usage, poor retention rates, weak referral, and low revenue growth can all be traced back to the same problem: poor activation.
+In my experience, low product usage, poor customer retention rates, weak referral, and low revenue growth can all be traced back to the same problem: poor activation.

 The good news is that this problem can be solved by implementing a great customer onboarding experience.